NatLabRockies/AdaptiveComputing/README.md

 <figure align = "center"><img src="images_for_readme/mf.png" alt="Trulli" style="width:80%"><figcaption align = "center"><b>Comment.</b></figcaption></figure>

 ## Package organization and file strucutre
-* The `bayes_opt` function is implmented in `ac_common/opt.py`.
+* The `opt` function is implmented in `ac_common/opt.py`.
 Other supporting functions can be found in `ac_common/`, which is the main directory for the AC common software stack.
-* The `tutorials` directory contains several example programs which demonstrate the capabilities and usage of `bayes_opt` with various options and objective functions.
+* The `tutorials` directory contains several example programs which demonstrate the capabilities and usage of `opt` with various options and objective functions.

 The available tutorials are listed below: